-The service URIs are constructed from the clientEndpoint.
-For example, when clientEndpoint is openid, the service URIs are /openid/login, /openid/logout, and /openid/callback.
-These endpoints are implicitly reserved, and attempts to access them directly can cause undefined errors.
+The base URI for the filter.
+For example, if you set "clientEndpoint": "/openid", the service URIs for this filter on your IG server are /openid/login, /openid/logout, and /openid/callback.
+These endpoints are implicitly reserved.
+Attempts to access them directly can cause undefined errors.

-The result of the expression must be a string that represents a valid URI, but is not a real java.net.URI object.
+The result of the expression must be a string that represents a valid URI, but is not a real java.net .URI object.
 For example, it would be incorrect to use \${request.uri}, which is not a String but a MutableUri.